mletras89/multiTile-architecture/README.md

 From the previous, we can observe that there exists a memory footprint overhead induced by the multicast actor.
 We replace a multicast actors and the channels connected to it by a **Multi-Reader Buffer (MRB)**.
+By including MRBs instead of multicast actors, a memory footprint can be induces as follows:

 ![Replacement of multicast actors](img/memReduction.png)

 ## Citation